| |

 owned such works, to be consigned to the flames.
 Gold and treasure

 were removed from Eastern temples.
-The temples themselves were
+Under Constantine's Christian

-Christian sons, the trend developed further.
-More temples were
+sons, the trend developed further.
+More temples were destroyed,

-Christians and Jews were declared illegal, and the crime was
+and Jews were declared illegal, and the crime was punishable

-punishable by death.
-Constantius II passed laws against pagans
+by death.
+Constantius II passed laws against pagans in 341,

-in 341, and in the following years further laws were passed
+and in the following years further laws were passed to the effect

-to the effect that all superstition (i.e. other religions) be
+that all superstition (i.e. other religions) be completely eradicated.

-would be liable to the death penalty.
-In town and country, temples
+to the death penalty.
+In town and country, temples were demolished

-were demolished or seized and turned into churches.
-Bands of
+or seized and turned into churches.
+Bands of violent monks were

-violent monks were deployed to ensure the domination of the
+deployed to ensure the domination of the orthodox line.
+They

 The monks were often formed, or formed themselves, into black-robed

-squads for the execution of the Church"s business, first
+squads for the execution of the Church's business, first to

 in time of doctrinal controversy.
 Monasticism attracted misfits,